 4.5.2.1 To inspect the courses before the event and ensure that they are in the best possible condition.
-Particular attention should be paid to the
+Particular attention should be paid to the following points: Sufficient snow depth and preparation, including use of chemicals on courses and hills; sufficient protection of all danger spots; inspection of medical and rescue facilities; inspection of start/

-- following points: Sufficient snow depth and preparation, including use of chemicals on courses and hills; sufficient protection of all danger spots; inspection of medical and rescue facilities; inspection of start/finish areas; and inspection of established course-control and crowd-control barriers: - 4.5.2.2 Ensure that competition is conducted in accordance with NCAA rules; make recommendations on cancellation, discontinuance or postponement of competition to the technical delegate or jury; and care for all matters not otherwise prescribed; - 4.5.2.3 To adjudicate any protests and questionable disqualifications resulting from an event when directed by the technical delegate.
-Films or videotapes may be used by the jury; - 4.5.2.4 To have the right and obligation, by majority vote, to change the control gates or demand additional control gates to ensure the safety of the racers; - 4.5.2.5 To disqualify a racer for a lost ski when warranted by safety factors at a respective site; and - 4.5.2.6 To supervise the conduct of the events.
+- 4.5.2.2 Ensure that competition is conducted in accordance with NCAA rules; make recommendations on cancellation, discontinuance or postponement of competition to the technical delegate or jury; and care for all matters not otherwise prescribed; - 4.5.2.3 To adjudicate any protests and questionable disqualifications resulting from an event when directed by the technical delegate.
+Films or videotapes may be used by the jury; - 4.5.2.4 To have the right and obligation, by majority vote, to change the control gates or demand additional control gates to ensure the safety of the racers: - 4.5.2.5 To disqualify a racer for a lost ski when warranted by safety factors at a respective site; and - 4.5.2.6 To supervise the conduct of the events.